 The trenches in northern France were bombarded with mustard gas.
 And that gas causes mutations.

 Furthermore, there were pigs and other farm animals at the camp in Etaples.
 And scientists believe the Spanish flu virus circulated in either pigs or birds before it infected humans.

 So, thanks to the mutagenic gas, the pig virus would have mutated and jumped to humans.
 Then it would have mutated again, becoming the Spanish flu strand.

 Theory 3: the Spanish flu originated in the U.S.

-The first recorded case -that surely was- of Spanish flu comes from a military training camp in Kansas, Camp Funston.
+The first recorded case -that it is certain was- of Spanish flu comes from a military training camp in Kansas: Camp Funston.

 When the U.S. entered the war in 1917, it built 32 huge camps in its territory to train soldiers.